-For a child who may be having trouble succeeding in school or in a community, Beacon School, housed in the Cunningham Center, offers an opportunity to gain knowledge, interpersonal skills, and a personal worth that will allow him or her to discover new, positive ways to relate to the world.
+River Academy is a private Christian School housed in the Cunningham Center on the main campus of Holston Home.
+River Academy is designed for children who may be having trouble succeeding in school or in the community.
+River Academy offers an opportunity to gain knowledge, interpersonal skills, and personal worth that will allow him or her to discover new and more positive ways to relate to the world.

-A ministry of Holston United Methodist Home for Children, Beacon School and the Quillen Day Treatment Program guide students toward social, behavioral, academic, and emotional well-being.
-Staff members work with students and with family and friends on individual programs of instruction that guide young people into new directions.
-We are licensed to teach students from kindergarten to seniors in high school by the State of Tennessee.
+A ministry of Holston United Methodist Home for Children, River Academy and the Quillen Day Treatment Program guide students toward social, behavioral, academic, and emotional well-being.
+Staff members work with students and their family on individual programs of instruction that guide young people into new directions.
+We are licensed by the State of Tennessee to teach students from kindergarten to seniors in high school.

 Who Are The Students?

-- Have a certifiable educational handicapping condition that requires a highly-structured educational program
+- May have a certifiable educational handicapping condition that requires a highly-structured educational program

 - May have a behavioral problem requiring daily treatment and socialization activities